Yagisan/SS2-City-Plan-Contest-Helper/README.md

 It contains F4SE, Buffout 4 and several other F4SE based bugfixes and useful building utilities.
 In addition it contains the UFO4P, SimSettlements 2, all of its dependencies, and finally it contains all SimSettlements 2 addon packs that are known to be actively maintained and with cooperative authors.

+Optionally, it can install Creation Club content, and enable SimSettlements 2 plots that use Creation Club content.

 **This list will coexist with your existing installation.**

 ![CPC_Heroshot](assets/images/CPC_Heroshot.webp)